 TL;DR

-30 Google Ads optimization tactics proven across 20+ accounts managing $2M+ annual spend.
-Average 40% performance improvement in first 90 days.
-Focus on structure, keywords, ads, bidding, and Quality Score.
+30 Google Ads optimization tactics tested across 20+ accounts with $2M+ in combined annual spend, delivering an average 40% performance improvement within the first 90 days.
+The focus: structure, keywords, ads, bidding, and Quality Score.

 30